shorepine/tulipcc/docs/tulip_flashing.md

  * For the [MaTouch 7"](https://github.com/bwhitman/tulipcc/issues/160): `MATOUCH7`
  * Tulip CC (our integrated board with display): `TULIP4_R10`

+Connect your Tulip to your computer with a USB cable. **Note**: Many Tulip-capable boards have two USB ports, one called UART, TTL or Serial, and one called NATIVE, JTAG, or Host.
+You should use the UART one if available and try the NATIVE one if not.
+For example, on the MaTouch 7", you can use either USB port, but if you use the NATIVE port you have to hold down the BOOT button while attaching the USB cable.
+On the T-Deck, you only have access to the NATIVE port, and you may need to hold down the BOOT button (the trackball button) while you turn it on.
+If you've tried both ports and the following commands can't find a serial port to flash to, ensure that you've [installed a driver.](https://github.com/WCHSoftGroup/ch34xser_macos)

-Connect your Tulip to your computer with a USB cable.
-Download the `.bin` and use [`esptool.py`](https://docs.espressif.com/projects/esptool/en/latest/esp32/) or any other ESP32-flasher tool to write the entire `.bin` to flash:
+Download the `.bin` for your board and use [`esptool.py`](https://docs.espressif.com/projects/esptool/en/latest/esp32/) or any other ESP32-flasher tool to write the entire `.bin` to flash:

 ```bash
 % pip install esptool # if you haven't installed it yet
 % esptool.py write_flash 0x0 tulip-full-XXX.bin
 ```

+**Note** especially on 32MB Tulips, this command may appear to stall or pause near the end longer than feels comfortable.
+Don't worry, it'll finish!
 This completely erases the chip on Tulip and may take some time for 32MB boards, up to 10 minutes or so.
 You don't have to do this very often, you can use `tulip.upgrade()` going forward after the first flash.

 ## Compile and flash TulipCC for ESP32-S3

-[Tulip CC](../README.md) should build on all platforms, although I've only tested macOS and Linux so far.
+If you're working on Tulip itself or just like to see the latest bleeding edge before a release, you can compile [Tulip CC](../README.md) yourself.
+It should build on all platforms, although I've only tested macOS and Linux so far.
 Please let me know if you have any trouble!

 ### First time setup